Hyundai-Kia-Connect/kia_uvo/README.md

 - cache update interval, force update interval, blackout start and finish hours

 ## Supported services ##
+These can be access by going to the developer menu followed by services.

 - update: get latest **cached** vehicle data
 - force_update: this will make a call to your vehicle to get its latest data, do not overuse this!
 - start_climate / stop_climate: Starts the ICE engine in some regions or starts EV climate.